bilegt-bat-ochir/autonomous/step7.md

 - [Go back to main](/README.md)
 - [Go back to previous step](/step6.md)

-# Step 6: REST in APEX
+# Step 7: Access REST service from APEX
 ## Objectives
 - Create your second workspace with an empty application
 - Utilize RESTful service using GET,POST,PUT,DELETE methods from the second workspace RESTATP.